Mental age: Controversy

 Measures such as mental age and IQ have limitations.
 Binet did not believe these measures represented a single, permanent, and inborn level of intelligence.
 He stressed that intelligence overall is too broad to be represented by a single number.
 It is influenced by many factors such as the individual's background, and it changes over time.

 Throughout much of the 20th century, many psychologists believed intelligence was fixed and hereditary while others believed other factors would affect intelligence.

 After World War I, the concept of intelligence as fixed, hereditary, and unchangeable became the dominant theory within the experimental psychological community.
 By the mid-1930s, there was no longer agreement among researchers on whether or not intelligence was hereditary.
 There are still recurring debates about the influence of environment and heredity upon an individual's intelligence.

+In a 1926 research paper, psychologist L.L.
+Thurstone labeled the concept of mental age "a failure" that led to "ambiguities and inconsistencies."

+In the 21st century, some disabled activists, advocates, and researchers have labeled the concept of mental age inaccurate, reductive, or infantilizing and argued for the use of the term to be discontinued.